jbsooter/Open-Optimization-Studio/docs/Linear Programming.md

 ### Formulating a Model

 Two methods are supplied for formulating a model.
-The first, [Tableau](Tableau) is implemented with streamlit's editable dataframe functionality, and is built around the traditional simplex tableau in mind.
-The second, [LP][LP], follows a modeling language created by MIT that closely follows mathematical notation for linear functions.
+The first, [Tableau](#tableau) is implemented with streamlit's editable dataframe functionality, and is built around the traditional simplex tableau in mind.
+The second, [LP][#lp], follows a modeling language created by MIT that closely follows mathematical notation for linear functions.

 #### Tableau
 Consider the following linear program: